Embrace the Pain, Witness the Gain

-As women, we all know whether we've experienced birthing a child or not, there is pain that comes with it.
+As women we all know whether we've experienced birthing a child or not, that there is pain that comes with it.
 No birth can come until labor pains have occurred.
 When labor occurs, birth will surely follow.

 As I look deeper into this reality, God reveals a new perception of pain.
 If you want to change your life, it's going to take a new mindset.
 It will take a different approach to how you perceive the discomfort of pain.
 Similar to birthing a baby, because you know the gift of a baby will be the end result of that agonizing and laborious pushing, you don't give up.
 You keep pushing, right?
 The same goes for life's challenges and trials.
 If you are cognizant that your challenges, albeit past, present or future were designed to make you a better version of who you were before the challenge, it should change how you feel about what you endured.
 It should make you stronger for the next challenge.
 Instead of resisting or retreating, you would begin to embrace the process.

 Wow!
 Look at the power that gives you!
 In addition, most mothers say after giving birth that the fulfillment of their new bundle of joy makes them forget the pain and or many go on to do it all over again and again whether they remember the pain or not.
 It's safe to say the pain and all the uncomfortable processes of carrying another human including the morning sickness, weird cravings, body and hormonal changes, can't even compare to the joy of seeing that tiny baby face for the first time!

 If you need physical fitness motivation, let's apply the same principles.
 We can all agree that working out isn't the most relaxing activity, right?
 Your workout will include some level of discomfort through resistance to see a change in your body.
 Becoming a mentally and physically stronger, confident, and energetic you in the process is greater than the pain of discomfort it took to come off your couch and out of your comfort zone.